aplai168/database-structures/README.md

     -  Reload the page with the CPU profiler running to investigate the runtime of your functions
     -  Take a heap snapshot to investigate object allocations and memory use
     -  Optionally, reload the page with the heap profiler running to investigate garbage collection behavior
     -  Do this for each of the instantiation styles, record, and compare the results.
-Write a brief analysis
+Write a brief analysis you could share with a supervisor who needs the information you have in order to make wise decisions about the design of an upcoming project.

-**Note**: _Prompts have varying levels of difficulty.
+**Note**: _The following prompts have varying levels of difficulty.
 In order to decide how to allocate your time, please review all of them before starting._

 Write all of the following data structures and improvements.
 Use any style you like.